Syncleus/Ferma/README.md

     }

 If we pass a collection of Class objects to the FramedGraph constructor then the annotated type resolver will be used.
-In this mode you want to tell the engine what classes you will be using so it can handle type resolution property and construct the byte-code for any abstract annotated methods..
+In this mode you want to tell the engine what classes you will be using so it can handle type resolution properly and construct the byte-code for any abstract annotated methods..

     public void testAnnotatedTyping() {